Endogenizing the Cost Parameter in Cournot Oligopoly: Why the supplier may charge a high price

-\begin{theorem} For any distribution $F$ of $\alpha$ with the DMRL property, the conditional probability $P\(V \mid U\)$ that a transaction does not occur under equilibrium in the incomplete information case, given that a transaction would have occurred under equilibrium if we had been in the complete information case, can not exceed the bound $1-e^{-1}$.
-This bound is tight over all DMRL distributions, as it is attained by the exponential distribution. \end{theorem}
+\begin{theorem} For any distribution $F$ of $\alpha$ with the DMRL property, the probabilitiy of an incoordination stockout, i.e. the conditional probability $P\(V \mid U\)$ that a transaction does not occur under equilibrium in the incomplete information case, given that a transaction would have occurred under equilibrium if we had been in the complete information case, cannot exceed the bound $1-e^{-1}$, i.e.,

+This bound is tight over all DMRL distributions, because it is attained by the exponential distribution. \end{theorem}